+holds for all $u,v\in X$, we call $f$ an \emph{$r$-Lipschitz map}.
+A map $f$ which preserves distances is called an \emph{isometric embedding}; if $f$ is in addition onto, it is called an \emph{isometry}.

+The group of all isometries of $X$ onto itself is the \emph{isometry group} $\Isom(X)$.
+An \emph{isometric action} of a group $G$ on $X$ is a homomorphism $G\rTo \Isom(X)$.
+We call such an action (or group) \emph{bounded} if some (or, equivalently, every) $G$-orbit is bounded in $X$.
+The action is called \emph{cobounded} if there is a cobounded orbit.

-We recall a few notions from metric geometry.
-The metrics which we consider here are always real-valued.
-Let $(X,d)$ be a metric space.
-For $r>0$ and $x\in X$ we put $B_r(x)=\{y\in X\mid d(x,y)<r\}$.
-For $Y\subseteq X$ we put $B_r(Y)=\bigcup\{B_r(y)\mid y\in Y\}$.
-A subset $Y$ of a metric space $X$ is called \emph{bounded} if it is contained in some sufficiently large ball, $Y\subseteq B_r(x)$.
-A map $f:X\rTo Y$ between metric spaces which preserves distances is called an \emph{isometric embedding}; if $f$ is onto, it is called an \emph{isometry}.
-A \emph{geodesic} in a metric space $X$ is an isometric embedding $\gamma:J\rTo X$, where $J\subseteq \RR$ is a closed interval.
-The image $\gamma(J)$ is called a \emph{geodesic segment}.
-If any two points of $X$ are contained in some geodesic segment, $X$ is called a \emph{geodesic space}.
-If every geodesic $\gamma:J\rTo X$ admits a geodesic extension $\bar\gamma:\RR\rTo X$, we say that $X$ has \emph{extensible geodesics} (the extension will in general not be unique). \begin{Def} \cite[p.~167]{BH} \cite[p.~29]{Chi} A metric space $T$ is called a \emph{tree} (or $\RR$-tree) if it has the following two properties.
+\begin{Num}\textbf{\boldmath CAT$(\kappa)$ spaces\ } A \emph{geodesic} in a metric space $X$ is an isometric embedding $\gamma:J\rTo X$, where $J\subseteq \RR$ is a closed interval.
+The image $\gamma(J)$ is then called a \emph{geodesic segment}.
+If the domain of $\gamma$ is $J=\RR$, then $\gamma(\RR)$ is also called a \emph{geodesic line}, and if $J=[0,\infty)$, then $\gamma([0,\infty))$ is called a \emph{geodesic ray.} If any two points of $X$ are contained in some geodesic segment, $X$ is called a \emph{geodesic space}.
+If every geodesic $\gamma:J\rTo X$ admits a geodesic extension $\bar\gamma:\RR\rTo X$, we say that $X$ has \emph{extensible geodesics}.

+A geodesic space $X$ is called a \emph{CAT(0) space} if no geodesic triangle in $X$ is thicker than its comparison triangle in Euclidean space $\RR^2$, see \cite[II.1]{BH}.
+More generally, a geodesic space is called a CAT$(\kappa)$ space, for $\kappa\in\RR$, if no geodesic triangle in $X$ is thicker than its comparison triangle in the complete simply connected Riemannian $2$-manifold $M_\kappa$ of constant sectional curvature $\kappa$.
+For $\kappa>0$, the space $M_\kappa$ is a sphere and the condition is only required for geodesic triangles of perimeter less than $2\frac\pi{\sqrt\kappa}$ (and the existence of geodesics is only required between points at distance less than $\frac\pi{\sqrt\kappa}$).
+If $(X,d)$ is CAT$(\kappa)$, then the same space is also CAT$(\kappa')$ for all $\kappa'\geq\kappa$ \cite[II.1.12]{BH}.
+If $r>0$ and if $(X,d)$ is CAT$(\kappa)$, then the rescaled space $(X,rd)$ is CAT$(\kappa/{\sqrt r})$.